petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/term-api-basics.md

 ### Filtering, Paginating, Searching, and Sorting Terms

-Terms and conditions returned by this API can be filtered, paginated, searched, and sorted.
+You can filter, paginate, search, and sort the returned terms and conditions.
 See the [`getTermsPage`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/commerce/headless/headless-commerce/headless-commerce-admin-order-client/src/main/java/com/liferay/headless/commerce/admin/order/client/resource/v1_0/TermResource.java#L43-L46) method for more information.
-Use the following `Term` fields to filter, search, and sort the results:
+Use the `priority` and `type` fields to filter, search, and sort the results:

-* priority
-* type

 | Filter Query              | Description                                            |
 | :------------------------ | :----------------------------------------------------- |